danomagnum/gologix/README.md

 gologix is a communication driver written in native Go that lets you easily read/write values from tags in Rockwell Automation ControlLogix and CompactLogix PLCs over Ethernet/IP using Go.
 PLCs that use CIP over Ethernet/IP are supported (ControlLogix, CompactLogix, Micro820).
 Models like PLC5, SLC, and MicroLogix that use PCCC instead of CIP are *not* supported.

-It is modeled after pylogix with changes to make it usable in Go.
+It is modeled after pylogix with changes to make it usable in Go with a goal of being similar in usage patterns to modules of the go standard library.

-### Your First Client Program:
+### Client

+The `client` lets you read and write tag data to a logix PLC.

+You can read/write single tags (atomic or UDT) with `Read` by providing a pointer to the equivalent go type and it will populate the data similar to the json library.
+You can also read multiple tags at once with `ReadMulti`, `ReadList`, and `ReadMap`.
+You can likewise write with `Write`, `WritMulti`, and `WriteMap`.
+If you don't know what tag you want, you can list all the tags in a controller with `ListAllTags` or programs with `ListAllPrograms`.
+To do a custom message you can use `GenericCIPMessage`.
+There are also a couple other features for advanced use.

-There are a few examples in the `examples` folder.
+There are examples for all these methods in the `examples`, `tests`, and `canned` folders.
 Here is an abridged version of the `/examples/SimpleRead` example.
 See the actual example for a more thorough description of what is going on.

 ```go
 package main